7 Types of Non-Sterile Compounds

 Advantages of Syrups:

-- Taste Masking- effective for bitter or unpleasant-tasting drugs
+- Taste Masking- Effective for bitter or unpleasant-tasting drugs.

 - Soothing effect- Thick consistency provides a demulcent (soothing) effect, useful for cough syrups.